jinzhongjia/zig-lamp/Readme.md

 For neovim user, please use neovim `0.10`!

-this plugin's dependecy is [nui.nvim](https://github.com/MunifTanjim/nui.nvim) and [plenary.nvim](https://github.com/nvim-lua/plenary.nvim)!
+this plugin's dependecy is [plenary.nvim](https://github.com/nvim-lua/plenary.nvim)!

 If you are using `lazy.nvim`, just add this to your configuration file: